alberto0723/DORM/README.md

 🔍 Execute queries over a pre-existing catalog

 options:
+  --help               Shows custom help
-  -h, --help           show this help message and exit --logging            Enables logging
+  --logging            Enables logging
   --show_sql           Prints the generated statements --hide_warnings      Silences warnings
-  --paradigm <prdgm>   Implementation paradigm for the design (either 1NF or NF2) --dbms <dbms>        Kind of DBMS to connect to
+  --paradigm <prdgm>   Implementation paradigm for the design (either 1NF or NF2_JSON) --dbms <dbms>        Kind of DBMS to connect to
   --ip <ip>            IP address for the database connection --port <port>        Port for the database connection